ShreyasN707/To-Do-List/README.md

 # To-Do-List
-This is an java scriot project i made for practice
+This is an java script project i made for practice